-“Fruit and vegetable growers and others interested in learning about produce safety, the Food Safety Modernization Act Produce Safety Rule, Good Agricultural Practices and co-management of natural resources and food safety should attend,” Agriculture Commissioner Doug Goehring said.
+“Fruit and vegetable growers and others interested in learning about produce safety, the Food Safety Modernization Act (FSMA) Produce Safety Rule, Good Agricultural Practices (GAPs), and co-management of natural resources and food safety should attend,” said Doug Goehring, agriculture commissioner.
 “Attending a session will satisfy the FSMA Produce Safety Rule requirement that requires at least one supervisor or responsible party on a farm to complete food safety training recognized as adequate by the Food and Drug Administration.”

 Topics to be covered include:

 - Introduction to produce safety

 - How to develop a farm food safety plan

 In addition to learning about produce safety best practices, key parts of the FSMA Produce Safety Rule requirements are outlined within each topic.
 There will be time for questions and discussion, so participants should come prepared to share their experiences and produce safety questions.

 The sessions are from 9 a.m. to 5 p.m. local time with registration starting at 8:30 a.m.
 There will be a one-hour break for attendees to leave for lunch.